We would like to reassure you that we are closely monitoring the situation and working with the government and NHS.

 There are significantly more service children than last collection (this collection xx, last collection xx).
 Confirmation is not acceptable.
 A reason should be provided for this increase in service children. all returns

 There are significantly fewer service children than last collection (this collection xx, last collection xx).
 Confirmation is not acceptable.
-A reason should be provided for this decrease in service children. all returns TonT9B There are significantly more pupils whose ethnicity is not obtained than last collection (this collection xx, last collection xx) A reason must be provided as to why significantly more pupils have an ethnicity ‘not obtained’ from last term. spring only TonT10B There are significantly more boarding pupils than last collection (this collection xx, last collection xx).’
+A reason should be provided for this decrease in service children. all returns TonT9B There are significantly more pupils whose ethnicity is not obtained than last collection (this collection xx, last collection xx) A reason must be provided as to why significantly more pupils have an ethnicity ‘not obtained’ from last year. spring only TonT10B There are significantly more boarding pupils than last collection (this collection xx, last collection xx).’
 A reason must be provided for this increase in boarding pupils all returns TonT10C There are significantly fewer boarding pupils than last collection (this collection xx, last collection xx).’
 A reason must be provided for this decrease in boarding pupils all returns TonT10D Please check: Previous Collection’s % of Boarding Pupils is zero (this collection xx, last collection 0). school confirms that they did not have any pupils boarding last term all returns TonT13B There are significantly more infants taking a school lunch than last collection (this collection xx, last collection xx).
 A reason must be provided for this increase.
 As this data will be used in funding calculations a reason must be provided for this increase. all returns TonT13C There are significantly fewer infants taking a school lunch than last collection (this collection xx, last collection xx).
 A reason must be provided for this decrease.
-As this data will be used in funding calculations a reason must be provided for this decrease. all returns TonT14B More fixed period exclusions have been reported in this census than the previous census for the same period (Last collection = X, current collection = X)
+As this data will be used in funding calculations a reason must be provided for this decrease. all returns TonT14B More suspensions have been reported in this census than the previous census for the same period (Last collection = X, current collection = X)

 Or, the data is incorrect and must be amended.